the-solo-coder/COMP229-Week03/readme.md

 ### Tasks

-1. Clone this repository:
+1. Clone this repository.

 `git clone https://github.com/the-solo-coder/COMP229-Week03.git`

-2. Delete the ".git" folder so that you can create your own repository later
+2. Delete the ".git" folder so that you can create your own repository later.

 ### Error 1: Logo